jonbeckett/jonbeckett.github.io/_posts/2024-10-21-a-self-destruction-and-an-exodus.md

   - Life
 ---

-# 2024-10-21 A self destruction and an exodus

 In the spirit of Wellybob the Backwards Cat, who starred in a single episode of a british 1970s children's television show called "Jamie and the Magic Torch", I'm going to write this post in reverse order.

 I suppose you might call this a "TLDR" (too long, didn't read) preface, in the style of so many AI generated news articles that tell you what they are going to tell you, tell you it, then tell you what they've told you.
 Yes, they drive me nuts too.